June 5 1861 Wednesday

 CSA: Earl Van Dorn was promoted Brigadier-General PACS 5 June 1861.

-CSA: Theophilus Hunter Holmes promoted Brigadier-General PACS 5 June 1861.
+CSA: Theophilus Hunter Holmes was promoted Brigadier-General PACS 5 June 1861.

-CSA: Henry Alexander Wise promoted Brigadier-General PACS 5 June 1861.
+CSA: Henry Alexander Wise was promoted Brigadier-General PACS 5 June 1861.

 Commander in Chief: President Jefferson Finis Davis